Kids & Teens

 The Harker School

-Coeducational, independent, college preparatory day school that educates students in kindergarten through grade 12.
-Three campuses offer outstanding facilities, leading-edge technology and space for students to learn, play and grow.
+Coeducational, independent college preparatory day school for students in kindergarten through grade 12.
+Four campuses feature outstanding facilities, leading-edge technology and space for students to learn, play and grow.

 Learn More